-- opposing piece of paper without adhesive was placed on top of the mineral grains, and up to eight layers were stacked (see Cooperdock et al., 2020) into an oriented paper box of 5.2 mm x 5.2 mm x 5.2 mm.
-These boxes were scanned at the University of Southern California Molecular Imaging Center using a Scanco μCT50 (120 kV, 100 μA, 3.3 μm resolution).
-The resulting volumes were analyzed and segmented using 3D Slicer (Fedorov et al., 2012). - 170 classified as one of four categories: (A) no identifiable inclusions, (B) bright inclusions only, (C) dark inclusions only, (D) bright and dark inclusions.
-After microCT scanning, grains for 3He measurement and Li analysis were picked from the mounts according to this classification.
-The volume of certain magnetite grains and their respective inclusions was determined in 3D Slicer by segmenting these structures by contrast with manual adjustments in all successive slices and then interpolating between the segments to form volume models.
+These boxes were scanned at the University of Southern California Molecular Imaging Center using a Scanco $\mu$ CT50 (120 kV, 100 $\mu$ A, 3.3 $\mu$ m resolution).
+The resulting volumes were analyzed and segmented using 3D Slicer (Fedorov et al., 2012).

+- 165 Inclusions within magnetite grains were identified via intensity on the reconstructed images.
+Each magnetite grain was classified as one of four categories: (A) no identifiable inclusions, (B) bright inclusions only, (C) dark inclusions only, (D) bright and dark inclusions.
+After microCT scanning, grains for He measurement and Li analysis were picked from the mounts according to this classification.
+The volume of certain magnetite grains and their respective inclusions was determined in 3D Slicer by segmenting these structures by contrast with manual adjustments in all successive slices and then - 170 interpolating between the segments to form volume models.

-175 2.4 Bulk chemistry and Li measurements
+2.4 Bulk chemistry and Li measurements

-Bulk elemental compositions, Li concentrations, and concentrations of α-producing elements (U, Th, Sm) were measured for bulk soil samples, magnetite, and quartz in order to constrain the cosmogenic and radiogenic neutron flux as well as the resulting production of 3He via the 6Li(n,α)3H(β-)3He pathway and the production of 3He from ternary fission.
+Bulk elemental compositions, Li concentrations, and concentrations of α-producing elements (U, Th, Sm) were measured for bulk soil samples, magnetite, and quartz in order to constrain the cosmogenic and radiogenic neutron flux as well as the resulting production of He via the Li(n,α)H(β-)He pathway and the production of He from ternary fission.
 Sample processing and measurement of elemental composition for bulk samples were performed by Activation Laboratories Ltd. (Ancaster, Ontario, Canada), according to their standard protocols UT-6M and UT-7.
 Around 10 g of bulk soil samples were pulverized in a ring and puck mill.
 The resulting powder was fused with sodium peroxide in a zirconium crucible and dissolved with concentrated HNO3 and HCl.
 Samples of magnetite and quartz/feldspar of around 0.25 g were pulverized using mortar and pestle and then dissolved using HF, HClO4, HNO3, and HCl.
 Extremely resistant phases, such as zircon, might not have been completely dissolved by this procedure.
 A list of 50 elements (including Fe, Ti, P, Li, B, Gd, U, Th, and Sm) was measured on these solutions by ICP-MS using an Agilent 7900.
 The results were verified by interspersed analyses of certified reference materials (PTM-1a, NIST 696, DTS-2b, OREAS 74a/101a/124/139/247/621/629/680/922, CZN-4, NCS DC73520/86315/86303/86314, CCU-1e, AMIS 0368, DMMAS123) processed in the same way as the samples.